TaxationMauritius, a low-tax Jurisdiction

 - The CFC rules applies where the Mauritius Revenue Authority (MRA) consider that the non-distributed income of the CFC arises from non-genuine arrangements designed for the purpose of obtaining tax benefits.

 First of all, the new CFC rules limit the tax advantages that were possible through well-structured international tax relations.
 However, SMEs can still have ownership in a CFC in a zero tax jurisdiction without the CFC’s corporate income to be taxed in Mauritius as long as the accounting profits are less than EUR 750,000 and non-trading income is less than EUR 75,000.

 Exit Tax: When you leave your country

 Expatriation tax for US citizens terminating their citizenship

 Exit tax for long-term residents—lawful permanent residents of the United States (holders of a “green card” visa)—who terminate that status after holding it for many years

 Emigration tax for residents leaving specific high-tax jurisdictions:

-- Germany: If the resident emigrates to a foreign country; tax will be deferred until the asset is finally sold if the country of destination is within the EU/EEA (European Economic Area).
+- Germany: If the resident emigrates to a foreign country.
 Applicable for corporate entities only.

 - Austria: If the resident emigrates to a foreign country; tax will be deferred until the asset is finally sold if the country of destination is within the EU/EEA.
 Applicable for corporate entities only.